alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 to perform transfer attacks for that particular dataset pair, where `drop-only_0_0_trainer` is one of the bash scripts generated for the `drop-only` experiment group, with dataset pair index `0` and seed index `0`.

 As stated above, note that a unique run must exist on wandb for the transfer attack to be performed.
-Results for model A as the surrogate model (i.e. with B as the target model) will be logged to model A on wandb, and vice versa for model B.  Note also that the output directory specified in the slurm template (see [requirements](#requirements) below.)
+Results for model A as the surrogate model (i.e. with B as the target model) will be logged to model A on wandb, and vice versa for model B.  Note also that the output directory specified in the slurm template (see [requirements](#requirements) below.) must exist prior to running the scripts.

 ## Requirements